Rock Radio Heaven (R)

 Born: December 19, 1944

 Notes: Worked at WGR in numerous on- and off-air jobs from 1971 until his death in 1993 in a helicopter crash.
-He was working as WGR's traffic reporter at the time of the crash, which also killed the pilot, retired Lt.
-Col. Herm Kuhn.
+He was working as WGR's traffic reporter at the time of the crash, which also killed the pilot, retired Lieutenant Colonel Herm Kuhn.
 Mike did afternoon drive at 'GR after Frank Benny left in the mid'-80s.

 MIKE RYAN

-Stations: CKEY-FM, CFLZ (The River) Niagara Falls, Ont.
+Stations: CKEY-FM, CFLZ (The River) Niagara Falls, Ontario

 BROTHER JOHN RYDGREN

-Stations: ABC radio, KRTH, KRLA, KMET, KROQ, KOST Los Angeles
+Stations: ABC radio, KRTH, KRLA, KMET, KROQ, KOST Los Angeles, WABC-FM New York

 Notes: An ordained minister.
-Was the voice of ABC FM Radio's LOVE network in 1969-70.
-Later went to the west coast.
+Voice of ABC FM Radio's LOVE network in 1968-70.
+Later produced religious and socially-slanted programs.